chdemko/pandoc-latex-tip/README.md

 Installation
 ------------

-*pandoc-latex-tip* requires [python], a programming language that comes pre-installed on linux and Mac OS X, and which is easily installed [on Windows].
-Either python 2.7 or 3.x will do.
+*pandoc-latex-tip* requires [python 3.6], a programming language that comes pre-installed on linux and Mac OS X, and which is easily installed [on Windows].

 Install *pandoc-latex-tip* as root using the bash command